cnshsliu/mtcdoc/docs/template/designer.md

 ### Give connection a value

 - Hold Shift key, click on a connection, input is option value in the pop-up.
+- While pointing at a connection, press 'ct' to clear it's value
+- While pointing at a connection, press Ctrl-V to paste a value, after press Ctrl-C on an existing connection.

 ## Editing